 The Terry Fox Foundation continues raising millions of dollars to fight cancer.
 Decades later, Canadians still hold a place in their hearts for Terry Fox as children across the country complete the Terry Fox run each year.

-Another viewpoint looking across the Juan de Fuca Strait.
-Watch the float plains fly in, and the container and cruise ships sail by with the shores of the United States in the far-off distance.
+You’ve reached the shoreline of the west coast, Finlayson Point is a great viewpoint looking across the Juan de Fuca Strait.
+Watch the float plains fly in, and the container and cruise ships sail by with the shores of the United States in the distance.
+You never know you might even spot a whale.

 Installed in 1956, the Story Totem is close to 39 meters (127 feet) tall.
 And when installed, it was the world’s tallest free-standing totem pole.